Grief Work Training

 Because we love, we grieve.

 Participants in this self-guided study will deeply explore, examine, and encounter six dimensions to grief work drawing upon recent scholarship regarding the physiology of loss and bereavement as well as insights drawn from the world’s wisdom traditions.
 Participants will make personal connections to the material drawing upon their own experience of grief.
 Particular attention will be placed on exploring how grief shows up ~ and is profoundly impacted ~ by the intersection of one’s identity within society.
 An exploration of climate justice and grief in relation to climate change concludes the course.

-Participants in the self-guided study are encouraged to make a donation to the Selah Care Farm so as to view an hour long conversation between Amy Wright Glenn and Joanne Cacciatore and/or pay for a 50-minute Holding Space Consultation.
+Participants in the self-guided study also benefit from the optional viewing of an hour long conversation between Amy Wright Glenn and Joanne Cacciatore, PhD.

 Required reading from these two texts are a part of the training:

 Bearing the Unbearable ~ Love, Loss, and the Heartbreaking Path of Grief ~ by Joanne Cacciatore